PacketFire/packetfire_site/content/post/daily-bugle-boot2-root-writeup copy.md

 [*] ending @ 21:36:24 /2020-11-27/
 ```

-This returned what looked like a valid set of credentials including a hash.
-With this I decided to run the credentials through `john` using the rockyou wordlist to see if I could crack identify the user's password.
+This returned what looked like a valid set of hashed credentials.
+I decided to run the credentials through `john` using the rockyou wordlist to see if I could identify the user's password.

 ### Cracking the hash
 I ran `john` with a parallelism of 2 due to my attack host's 2 vcpus and walked away to let this run.
 Eventually I was lucky to obtain a match.